ERA 4 Noise Remover User Manual

 - AAX Native (64-bit) for Windows 7 (with SP1) or later

 Warning: There are just too many combinations of DAWs and plug-in formats out there, so there's always something we might have not tested.
-If you don't see your DAW above, you can always download the free, fully-functional 14-day trial and see if ERA Noiser Remover is supported for yourself.
-If you encounter any problems, let us know at email@example.com .
+If you don't see your DAW above, you can always download the free, fully-functional 14-day trial and see if Noise Remover is supported for yourself.
+If you encounter any problem, contact us and we would be happy to help.